astro0151/astro0151/README.md

              -Git
              -Linux(OS)

-- 💞️ I’m looking to collaborate on freelancing projects.
+- 💞️ I’m looking to collaborate on freelancing projects and open source projects.
 - 📫 How to reach me ...just email me@:- gulbahar0151@gmail.com

 <!---